RathGate/GroupieTracker_Corbel_Marianne/README.md

 # COMPENDIUM DATA VIEWER

-This project has been entirely designed and coded by [Marianne Corbel](https://github.com/RathGate) as part of the "Groupie Tracker" course from Ynov Aix.
 The goal of the exercice is to realise a website displaying data received from an external API, and to be able to make different requests to that API from the website itself.

 ## About
 The Compendium Data Viewer uses [Aarav Borthakur](https://github.com/gadhagod)'s [Hyrule Compendium API](https://gadhagod.github.io/Hyrule-Compendium-API/#/), which provides the data of all the entries from the bestiary of the game The Legend of Zelda: Breath of the Wild.